W. D. M. Bell: Early life

 Clifton Hall, (today a school) in Linlithgowshire, near Edinburgh in 1880.
-Walter was the second-youngest of 8 children.
+Walter was the second-youngest of eight children.
 His mother died when he was two years old and his father died when he was six.
 His father Robert Bell owned a successful business in coal and shale oil and the Bell family resided in their stately home near Broxburn, as well as owning the surrounding estate and other country properties.

 He was brought up by his elder brothers but ran away from several schools, and he once hit his school captain over the head with a cricket bat.
 At the age of 13 he went to sea, and in 1896, at the age of 16, hunted lions for the Uganda Railway using a single-shot rifle chambered in .303 British.

 Yukon gold and the Boer War

 Bell convinced his family to back him for a trip to Africa, where he obtained a job shooting man-eating lions for the Uganda Railway at the age of 16.
-In 1896 Bell travelled to North America, where he spent a short time panning for gold in the Yukon gold rush and earned a living by shooting game to supply Dawson City with meat.
-After a winter of shooting moose and deer with a .350 Farquharson single-shot, his partner cheated him of his earnings, leaving him nearly penniless.
+In 1896, Bell travelled to North America, where he spent a short time panning for gold in the Yukon gold rush and earned a living by shooting game to supply Dawson City with meat.
+After a winter of shooting moose and bear with a .350 Farquharson single-shot and a .45 Colt, his partner cheated him of his earnings, leaving him nearly penniless.
 He sold his rifle for enough money to get back to Dawson.
 In order to return to Africa he joined the Canadian Mounted Rifles, seeing service during the Boer War.
 Bell was captured when his horse was shot from under him, but he escaped and managed to get back to British lines; upon doing that he was made a scout.